cal-cmd/crypto-bot-telegram/README.md

 ## Curious about the bot?
 Reach out!
-Contact here
+Contact us: contact@safepile.com

 ### Features/addons:
 - Customize menus and messages for branding
-- Configure trade fees for users of the bot (if needed)
+- Configure trade fees for users of the bot (if needed for commerical use)
 - Sniper mode, buy & sell, multiple wallets, and more
 - TX simulation (avoid malicious contracts and failed txs)
 - Gas refunds (~5% chance of partial priority fee refunds, only on Ethereum)